U.S. Route 131: West Michigan

 As US 131 passes through the outskirts of Plainwell, it curves to the northeast through a commercial area centered around the interchange with M-89; M-43 departs the freeway at this exit.
 North of this area US 131 crosses the Kalamazoo River and runs past the US 131 Raceway Park, a dragstrip close to the M-222 interchange near Martin.
 The freeway continues north through mixed farm and forest land to the residential areas that abut it in Wayland.
-Further north the highway crosses into Kent County and the southern end of the Grand Rapids metropolitan area.
+Farther north the highway crosses into Kent County and the southern end of the Grand Rapids metropolitan area.